 Now that we are done with the types of speakers, here is a section of information for those of you who want to know a little more about speakers in-depth.

 When it comes to the world of sound, some crazy scientist, sound engineer, or audiophile will start to talk in waveforms, hertz, amplitude, vibrations, sine, and cosine… Well, I am no mad scientist, so let me introduce sound in a layman way, by dividing it into 3 ranges instead:

-- High – The high-pitched sounds, annoying sharp noises that causes bleeding ears and old school comical glass shatters.
+- High – The high-pitched sounds, annoying sharp noises that cause bleeding ears and old-school comical glass shatter.
 For example, cymbals, singing bowls.